On Call (TV series)

 On Call is an American police procedural and serial drama created by Tim Walsh and Elliot Wolf for streaming on IMDb TV.
 The series stars Troian Bellisario and Brandon Larracuente and follows law enforcement officers of the Long Beach Police Department in California.
-The series was initially ordered in May 2021 with Elliot's father Dick Wolf attached as an executive producer with his production company, Wolf Entertainment.
-Ben Watkins later joined as the showrunner and also executive produced the show alongside Walsh, Elliot, and others.
+The series was initially ordered in May 2021, with Elliot's father, Dick Wolf, attached as an executive producer with his production company, Wolf Entertainment.
+Ben Watkins later joined as the showrunner and also executive produced the show alongside Walsh, Elliot Wolf, and others.

-It is the first streaming television series from Dick, as well as the first of his to be produced in a half-hour format.
+It is the first streaming television series from Dick Wolf, as well as the first of his to be produced in a half-hour format.
 The program later shifted its release to Amazon Prime Video.
-Other members of the cast and crew include those who previously worked with Dick on his other franchises.
-The show was filmed on-location in Long Beach, California in 2023 and utilized experimental techniques.
+Other members of the cast and crew include those who previously worked with Wolf on his other franchises.
+The show was filmed on-location in Long Beach in 2023 and utilized experimental techniques.
 On Calls eight episodes were released on January 9, 2025, with a soundtrack album following the day after.
 It received mixed reviews from critics.
 In May 2025, the series was canceled after one season, but is being shopped to other streaming platforms.

 Premise

 On Call follows Traci Harmon, a senior training officer with the Long Beach Police Department tasked with training rookie officer Alex Diaz.
-Throughout the episodes Harmon and Diaz respond to emergency calls in Long Beach, California.
-An overarching story arc revolves around Harmon, Diaz, and other officers, assisting in the murder investigation of a fellow officer who was executed during a routine traffic stop.
+Throughout the episodes, Harmon and Diaz respond to emergency calls in Long Beach, California.
+An overarching story arc revolves around Harmon, Diaz, and other officers, assisting in the murder investigation of a fellow officer who was killed during a routine traffic stop.
 The series deals with the effects on the professional and personal lives of the officers involved in the case.